linuxtouchpad/website/index.md

-## Linux Touchpad
+## The Linux Touchpad Dev Guide

+Have you wished your touchpad experience on Linux could be as awesome as Mac OS?

+Are you a software developer or Linux enthusiast looking for touchpad hacking resources, or considering whether its worth your time to help out?

-A community of software developers making the Linux touchpad experience awesome.
+Welcome to the Linux Touchpad Dev Guide--a community of builders making the Linux touchpad experience awesome.

 ### Discussion Forum